philthompson10/pyqtdeploy/doc/sysroot.rst

         The name of the target platform.

+    .. py:attribute:: target_py_include_dir

+        The pathname of the directory containing the target Python header files.
+This is only implemented by the ``Python`` component plugin.

+    .. py:attribute:: target_py_lib

+        The name of the target Python library.
+This is only implemented by the ``Python`` component plugin.

+    .. py:attribute:: target_sip_dir

+        The pathname of the directory containing the target ``.sip`` files.
+        This is only implemented by the ``SIP`` component plugin.

+    .. py:attribute:: target_sitepackages_dir

+        The pathname of the target Python ``site-packages`` directory.
+This is only implemented by the ``Python`` component plugin.

     .. py:attribute:: target_src_dir

         The name of the directory where source files can be found.
 Note that these are sources left by components for the use of other components and not the sources used to build a component.

+    .. py:method:: unpack_archive(archive, chdir=True)

+        A source archive is unpacked in the current directory and the name of the archive directory (not its pathname) is returned.

+        :param str archive: the pathname of the source archive.
+        :param bool chdir: ``True`` if the current directory is changed to be the archive directory.
+        :return: the name of the archive directory.

     .. py:method:: unsupported(detail=None)